mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 <a name="faqs-timebin"></a>
 ## Why Did Everything Drop to TimeBin=1?

 This is a peculiar manifestation of a certain class of errors.
 In the stdout file, where it shows the number of particles in a given timebin, suddenly (in one or a few timesteps), a huge number of cells end up in `bin= 1`.
 This is the smallest allowed timebin.
 First check that your minimum timestep is not too large (i.e. that this isn't just the code doing what it should do, but you aren't allowing it to use small enough timebins).
-If you need more dynamic range for timesteps, turn on `LONG_INTEGER_TIME`.

 Assuming this is a real issue, what has usually happened is that somewhere (usually in a neighbor interaction involving terms in a more experimental module), the code divided by zero (or nearly-zero) or otherwise inserted a `nan` or extremely large or small number.
 This can happen under some circumstances when un-addressed memory is called (instead of the code just immediately crashing).
 This assigns a huge value to something like acceleration or velocity or energy, which drops the timebin down.
 This might only occur in one interaction, but that infinity or nan then propagates through the grid rapidly as elements interact.